 Functionality (60%): Provided with the “empty” program outline are a series of Junit tests that form the basis of the test suite that will be used to evaluate the functionality of the program.
 The provided tests are not comprehensive, and you are encouraged to add your own.
 The evaluation test suite (partially provided) will contain many more test cases, including boundary cases and reflections.
 The marking will be based on the proportion of test cases that your code passes and is semi-automatic, so make sure that your submitted code passes as many tests as possible.

 Coding Practice (10%): Your code will be assessed by good and recommended coding practices.
-Including but not limited to consistency of source code formatting, variable/method naming, and structure.
+Including but not limited to: consistency of source code formatting, variable/method naming, and structure.

 Documentation (5%): You are expected to add clear and concise Javadoc comments to each method and class.
 Don’t overdo them, just keep them simple but helpful.
 We expect more information in these than what is produced by using automatic IDE solutions.